The way to the TOP account in World of Tanks: Fast WOT account boosting Let's think about what ...

 Unfortunately, tips for beginners do not have a convenient and simple thread.
 But if you still want to level a Soviet tech-tree first, it would be better to start with battleships.

-In short –heavily armored, hardy close quarters fighting ships with relatively oblique and "low-caliber" guns.
+In short –heavily armored, hardy close quarters fighting warship types with relatively oblique and "low-caliber" guns.
 But this is not a problem when you get to close range.
 Will be good for beginners because they are forgiving if you make many mistakes.
 From the 8th level there is Hydro search (gives the ability to the fight against destroyers).

 In this tech-tree all is worse than classmates have: torpedoes, smokes, main guns, camouflage.
 As a rule, only a health reserve is better.
 All this because the destroyers have a hydro search, which is far from always needed in battle.